ROCm/amdgpu-docs/docs/install/detailed-install/package-manager/package-manager-ol.rst

 .. caution::

-    Ensure that the :doc:`../prerequisites` are met before installing.
+    * Ensure that the :doc:`../prerequisites` are met.
+    * Remove any AMDGPU driver from a previous installation by following uninstallation steps in :ref:`ol-package-manager-uninstall-driver`.

 .. _ol-register-repo: